Friday

 A Salute to our Troops

-After you’ve unpacked, head into town to visit the Veterans Memorial Coliseum.
+After you’ve unpacked, head into town to visit the Veterans Memorial Building.
 Tours end at 4:30 during the week.
 Located on an island in the middle of downtown Cedar Rapids, the building was recently fully restored.
 As soon as you step inside, you’ll discover its beauty.
 Perhaps the most remarkable feature is the large, ornate, and stunning stained glass window (created by Cedar Rapids’ famed artist Grant Wood) that commemorates Lady Liberty and our armed forces.
 You’ll find a variety of regularly changing exhibitions dedicated to our nation’s veterans.

 Remarkable Collections